You are currently viewing Ultimate Smoked Brisket Recipe: Perfect Every Time!

 • The Stall: After a few hours, your brisket’s internal temperature will hit around 160°F to 170°F and will stop rising for a while—this is known as “the stall.”
 It can last for hours, but don’t worry—this is perfectly normal.

-• Wrap the brisket: To push through the stall, many pitmasters wrap their brisket in butcher paper or aluminum foil once it hits the stall.
+• Wrap the brisket: To push through the stall, many pitmasters wrap their brisket in butcher paper.

 • This locks in moisture and helps speed up the cooking process.